 Below are links to information that will assist students and alumni become employment ready.

-Career Planning and Resources (CPR) included “Business Etiquette” in the Virtual Career Center (VCC) as a tool that students can use to compete in the global market.
+Career & Job Placement Services included “Business Etiquette” in the Virtual Career Center (VCC) as a tool that students can use to compete in the global market.
 Careers are no longer confined to the United States.
 As the world shrinks and world markets increases, students need to be aware of business etiquette as it relates to this country and many societies abroad.

 What is etiquette?
 Etiquette is a noun which characterizes a person having good manners; knows protocol; is aware of customs, codes of conduct and the like.
 Etiquette is a code of behavior that delineates expectations for social behavior according to contemporary conventional norms within a society, social class, or group.

 Like "culture," etiquette is a word that has gradually grown plural, especially in a multi-ethnic society with many clashing expectations.
 Thus, it is now possible to refer to "an etiquette" or "a culture", realizing that these may not be universal.